johnno1962/Xtrace/README.md

 XRAppDelegate.m class.
 The XRDetailViewController.m then switches to instance viewing of a specific UILabel when the detail view loads.

-If you are not using ARC you can enable display of method arguments as follows:
+Though it is less robust, you can enable display of method arguments as follows:

 	[Xtrace showArguments:YES];

-You should be able to switch to log the "description" of all values using:
+You should also be able to switch to log the "description" of all values using:

 	[Xtrace describeValues:YES];